Baba (2002 film): Re-release

-The film was digitally remastered and re-released on December 10, 2022, two days before Rajinikanth's birthday, with an alternate ending.
-Director Suresh Krishna stated that they did some patchwork and re-edits on the film.
-Speaking to Etimes, the director stated that it includes a number of changes: the film's running time has been reduced to 2.5 hrs from 3.
-The film has been converted digitally with exclusive dubbing from Rajinikanth.
-The film has reportedly been beautified digitally with enhanced sound quality in Dolby and re-worked by A. R. Rahman.
+The film was digitally remastered and re-released on December 10, 2022 with its running time being reduced by half-an-hour and having enhanced sound quality.

 The film had a limited re-release within Tamil Nadu and a few cities across India.

 Legacy

 The film was noted for its dialogue spoken by Rajinikanth "Katham Katham" (Finish, Finish), which gained popularity and also inspired a film of the same name released in 2015.